- First Steps

 - Insights (Analytics)

 - Next Steps

 1. Select two to three staff and faculty members to be administrators.
 They need Facebook profiles and must be comfortable using their personal accounts for this work-related duty.
 Students may be added later to help out, but you should have at least two long-term staff or faculty members as your main administrators.
 When one of the people goes on vacation, sabbatical or other leave, you need to consider back-up, even in summer.
 Two regular administrators, plus one back-up, should provide adequate coverage.
-If you do not have three people available, Laura Tiffany in the Office of Communications can act as an administrator.
+If you do not have three people available, Carla Guerrero in the Office of Communications can act as an administrator.

 2. Visit this page while signed into Facebook.
 Select "company, organization or institution."
 Then, select Education from the pull-down and enter a page name.
 Include Pomona College in the title, i.e., "Pomona College Department of English" or "Pomona College Museum of Art."

 3. Agree to the terms and conditions.
 You may review those here: www.facebook.com/page_guidelines.php.